Unleash/unleash-client-node/README.md

 - **url** - the url to fetch toggles from. (required)
 - **appName** - the application name / codebase name (required)
+- **environment** - the active environment this application is running in.
+Automatically populated to the Unleash Context.
+(Optional)
 - **instanceId** - an unique identifier, should/could be somewhat unique
 - **refreshInterval** - The poll-intervall to check for updates.
 Defaults to 15000ms.
 - **metricsInterval** - How often the client should send metrics to Unleash API.
 Defaults to